In this lesson, we are going to learn the basics about how to form negative sentences.

 In general we have 2 options for placing these words:

-– Option 1: Some place after the verb, keeping no before the verb
+– Option 1: Somewhere after the verb, keeping no before the verb

 – Option 2: Replacing no before the verb

 Let’s read some examples.
-For each negative word, we will show the 2 options where we can place it:
+For each negative word, we will show the 2 options where we can place it.
+The verb is always highlighted in orange:

 nada